quixio/quix-docs/docs/platform/how-to/train-and-deploy-ml/train-ml-model.md

 ### Saving model

-When you are confident with the results, save the model into a file and **commit it to GIT**.
+When you are confident with the results, save the model into a file.

 ``` python
 pickle.dump(decision_tree, open('./decision_tree_5_depth.sav', 'wb'))